mars-sim/mars-sim/CONFIGURATION.md

 ## Editing

+After installing the 7-Zip File Manager, one may perform the following steps to open a xml file embedded inside a jar file for editing :

 - Hover the mouse cursor over the mars-sim jarfile
 - Right click on the jarfile to bring up a menu
 - Choose the option `7-Zip` and `Open archive`